-Travel Information
+Travel information

-There are many ways in which our students travel to and from school, ranging from active transport modes (walking, cycling) to taking public transport (such as the Park & Ride buses, and train services).
-We encourage our students to undertake active transport where safe and practical to do so.
-Further information on each mode of transport is provided below, with more detailed information found on the SPF website.
-Please note that the mode of travel that a child takes is the decision of the parent/care and not the Foundation.
+There are many ways in which our students travel to and from school, ranging from walking or cycling to taking public transport such as the Park & Ride buses or train services.
+Further information on each mode of transport is provided below, with more detailed information found on the school website.